AztecProtocol/aztec-packages/docs/docs/dev_docs/limitations/main.md

 - Educational content;
 - Core protocol improvements;

-## Limitations that devs need to know about
+## Limitations developers need to know about
-- It is a testing environment, it is insecure, unaudited and don't generate any proofs, its only for testing purposes;
+- It is a testing environment, it is insecure, unaudited and does not generate any proofs, its only for testing purposes;
-- Constructor can't call or alter public state
+- Constructors can not call nor alter public state
-  - the constructor is completely executed in private domain, WITHOUT the ability to call public functions or alter public state.
-This means that to set initial storage values, you need to follow a pattern similar to proxies in Eth, where you `initialize` the contract with values after it have been deployed, see [constructor](../contracts/syntax/functions.md#constructor).
+  - The constructor is executed exclusively in private domain, WITHOUT the ability to call public functions or alter public state.
+This means to set initial storage values, you need to follow a pattern similar to [proxies in Ethereum](https://blog.openzeppelin.com/proxy-patterns), where you `initialize` the contract with values after it have been deployed, see [constructor](../contracts/syntax/functions.md#constructor).
-- No static or delegate calls (see [mutability](../contracts/syntax/functions.md#mutability)).
+- No static nor delegate calls (see [mutability](../contracts/syntax/functions.md#mutability)).
-  - there are values in the call-context, but they are not used.
+  - There are unused values in the call-context.
 Beware that what you think of as a `view` could alter state ATM!
-Notable the account could alter state or re-enter whenever the account `is_valid` is called.
+Notably the account could alter state or re-enter whenever the account contract's `is_valid` function is called.
 - `msg_sender` is leaked when doing private -> public calls
-  - the `msg_sender` will always be set, so if you call a public function from the private world, the `msg_sender` will be set to the private caller's address 😱, see [function context](../contracts/syntax/context.mdx).
+  - The `msg_sender` will always be set, if you call a public function from the private world, the `msg_sender` will be set to the private caller's address.
+See [function context](../contracts/syntax/context.mdx).
 - The initial `msg_sender` is 0, which can be problematic for some contracts, see [function visibility](../contracts/syntax/functions.md#function-visibility).
 - Unencrypted logs don't link to the contract that emitted it, so essentially just a `debug_log`` that you can match values against.
 - A note that is created and nullified in the same transaction will still emit an encrypted log.